: in the past : formerly

 Did You Know?

-The adverb "erstwhile" has been part of English since the 16th century, but it is formed from two words that are much older.
-It comes from the Old English words "ær," meaning "early," and "hwīl," which has much the same meaning as the modern word "while."
-(The English word "ere," meaning "before," is also descendant of "ær.")
-The adjective "erstwhile," as in "erstwhile enemies," joined the language around 1900.
+The adverb erstwhile has been part of English since at least the 16th century, but it is formed from two words that are much older.
+It comes from the Old English words aer, meaning "early," and hwil, which has the same meaning as the modern word while.
+(The English word ere, meaning "before," is also a descendant of aer.)
+These days erstwhile is more likely to be encountered as an adjective, as in "erstwhile enemies."
+That adjective use is a much more recent development, having joined the language about three centuries after the adverb.

 Test Your Vocabulary with M-W Quizzes